lsfusion/platform/docs/en/DESIGN_statement.md

     // in which we put two containers - header and specifications NEW orderPane FIRST {
-        fill = 1; // specifying that the container should occupy all the space available to it type = SPLITV; // specifying that the container will be a vertical splitter MOVE BOX(o) { // moving everything related to the object o to the new container PANEL(o) { // configuring how properties are displayed in the object o panel horizontal = FALSE; // making all descendants go from top to bottom
+        fill = 1; // specifying that the container should occupy all the space available to it MOVE BOX(o) { // moving everything related to the object o to the new container PANEL(o) { // configuring how properties are displayed in the object o panel horizontal = FALSE; // making all descendants go from top to bottom